 How to register as a VAT group?

 VAT group registration is subject to approval by Revenue.
-Revenue must be satisfied that it is in the interest of efficient administration and that no loss of VAT is involved.
+Revenue must be satisfied that it is in the interest of efficient administration.
 To avail of VAT group registration, you should apply to your Revenue office.